jopemachine-arvis/arvish/documents/lib.md

 Type: `number` *(seconds)*\
 Values: `0.1...5.0`

 A script can be set to re-run automatically after some interval.
 The script will only be re-run if the script filter is still active and the user hasn't changed the state of the filter by typing and triggering a re-run.
-[More info.](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/)

 For example, it could be used to update the progress of a particular task: